 We love stopping in Cove Fort just before the 1-70 meets the 1-15 near Fillmore.
 This amazing fort is a great place to explore and the tours teach so much about life during the pioneer times.
 FREE.

 Fort Bluff is a bit of a drive from the Wasatch Front, but it is a great pioneer spot.
-This FREE
+There are lots of hands-on activities for kids, and our boys really enjoyed playing here.
+This FREE adventure is worth the drive when you head to Southeastern Utah.

 Fort Deseret is one of the few forts left standing that the pioneers built.
 By standing, we mean that most of the walls are still there.
 It is located outside of Delta, and is a neat place to look at the forts that the pioneers built when they first settled.
 FREE.

 Of course you can go to the Days of 47 Rodeo and other activities.
 This is the big celebration for Pioneer Day in Salt Lake City.
+The Float Preview is a fun free event where you can check out all of the floats before they go in the parade.
 There is a lot to do.
 You can check the schedule of events here.

 Take a tour of the Beehive House to learn about Brigham Young and his time as governor of the state of Utah.
 This house is beautiful and filled with many pioneer artifacts.
+The home is located on Temple Square in Salt Lake.
 FREE.
+The Beehive House is closed in 2023.

 Brigham Young had a winter house in St. George.
 You can take a FREE tour of the house and grounds.